 State and Local Tax Issues

 The Tax Team is regularly involved in analyzing state and local tax issues, including taxability of corporations, partnerships, trusts, qualified investment funds, and S corporations.
 The Team also provides counseling to governmental entities and 501(c)(3) organizations with respect to the issuance of tax-exempt bonds.

 We have a wide range of experience in handling contested matters before all divisions of the Internal Revenue Service, including Collection, Examination, Appeals, and the Office of District Counsel, as well as all sections of the New Jersey Division of Taxation.

 Executive Compensation and Employee Benefits

 The Tax Team’s executive compensation and employee benefits practice has grown rapidly in response to extensive and steady changes in the law.
 Our attorneys have a broad range of experience designing, drafting, and administering qualified and nonqualified deferred compensation plans, stock option plans, and other forms of equity compensation.
 The Team regularly counsels clients on employee benefit issues that arise in corporate transactions and assists in the negotiation and treatment of employee benefit plans in the transaction documents.
 We also conduct audits of qualified retirement plans and health plans for COBRA compliance and assist clients in handling benefit claims for retirement, disability, and health plans, especially with issues of plan interpretation.

 The Tax Team assists a growing number of nonprofit clients with the obtaining and maintenance of federal tax-exempt status, treatment of unrelated business taxable income, fundraising issues, and compliance with federal and state disclosure rules.
-We also work closely with the broader Corporate Department in counseling nonprofits on employment matters and on structuring affiliated entities consistent with their tax-exempt status.
+We also work closely with the broader Corporate Group in counseling nonprofits on employment matters and on structuring affiliated entities consistent with their tax-exempt status.